blandfort/mirror/README.md

 - Use other sources of information:
     - Log what is typed (be careful not to log passwords and similar data though)
     - Mouse movement and clicks (even the way how dynamically one moves the mouse might be telling about emotions)

-### Emotion Detection

-- Model trained on FERPlus seems reasonable already (SOTA on that dataset is not even that high)
-    - Happiness is detected alright
-    - For negative emotions it seems to be very conservative though
-- Display certainty of the model as well
-    - Not that bad, the model shows uncertainty in some unusual cases
-    - -> Still, model doesn't use softmax at the moment and thus becomes overconfident in stuff; perhaps this has to be adjusted
-- To improve further, could try the following:
-    - Not only consider majority class (to get also some more subtle expressions)
-    - Use additional datasets (compile some samples of aff-wild2, taking few from each video, rescaling and saving in separate directories so it can be read easily)
-    - Change model architecture (also consider adding dropout)
-    - Augment dataset by introducing noise or changing colors
-    - How about active learning with my own webcam data?

-Potential extensions:

-- Consider audio data as well

 ## Requirements